Call us on

 Get in touch with your dedicated contact in your local authority area.

-SERI resumed in April 2016 and will run to 31 January 2017.
-It has a sharper focus on the job prospects of young people who face the greatest barriers to employment.
+The incentive resumed in 2016 with a sharper focus on the job prospects of young people who face the greatest barriers to employment.
+The last installment of SERI ran from April 2017 to 31 January 2018.

 Please let us know more about your business, its size and its location and we'll source help and access to any funding in your area or industry.